-Meng F, Li, Z, Yan J, Manjanatha M, Shelton S, Yarborough S, Chen T.
+Meng F, Li, Z, Yan J, Manjanatha M, Shelton S, Yarborough S, and Chen T.

 Absence of Mature MicroRNAs Inactivates the Response of Gene Expression to Carcinogenesis Induced by N-Ethyl-N-Nitrosourea in Mouse Liver.

-Luan Y, Qi X, Xu L, Ren J, Chen T.
+Luan Y, Qi X, Xu L, Ren J, and Chen T.